richb-hanover/CeroWrtScripts/README.md

 This is a set of scripts that we use to measure (and improve) latency in home routers (and everywhere else!) [http://bufferbloat.net/projects/cerowrt](http://bufferbloat.net/projects/cerowrt)

-The first two scripts measure the performance of your router.
+The first three scripts measure the performance of your router.

 The second two scripts configure the CeroWrt router consistently after flashing factory firmware, and set up a IPv6 6-in-4 tunnel to TunnelBroker.net.

+The remaining scripts collect troubleshooting information that helps us diagnose problems in the CeroWrt distribution.

 ## betterspeedtest.sh

 This script emulates the web-based test performed by speedtest.net, but does it one better.
-The script performs a download and an upload to a server on the Internet.
-The best part is that it simultaneously measures latency of pings to see whether the file transfers affect the latency.
+While script performs a download and an upload to a server on the Internet, it simultaneously measures latency of pings to see whether the file transfers affect the responsiveness of your network.

 Here's why that's important: If the data transfers do increase the latency/lag much, then other network activity, such as voice or video chat, gaming, and general network activity will also work poorly.
 Gamers will see this as lagging out when someone else uses the network.
 Skype and FaceTime will see dropouts or freezes.
 Latency is bad, and good routers will not allow it to happen.

 The betterspeedtest.sh script measures latency during file transfers.
+It can live in /usr/lib/sqm within CeroWrt.
 To invoke it:

-    sh betterspeedtest.sh [ -H netperf-server ] [ -t duration ] [ -p host-to-ping ]
+    sh betterspeedtest.sh [ -H netperf-server ] [ -t duration ] [ -p host-to-ping ] [-n simultaneous-streams ]

 Options, if present, are:

 * -H | --host: DNS or Address of a netperf server (default - netperf.richb-hanover.com)
 * -t | --time: Duration for how long each direction's test should run - (default - 60 seconds)
 * -p | --ping: Host to ping to measure latency (default - gstatic.com)
+* -n | --number: Number of simultaneous sessions (default - 5 sessions)

-The output shows the download or upload speed, along with a summary of latencies, including min, max, average, median, and 10th and 90th percentiles so you can get a sense of the distribution.
+The output shows the one-way download and upload speed, along with a summary of latencies, including min, max, average, median, and 10th and 90th percentiles so you can get a sense of the distribution.
 The tool also displays the percent packet loss.
-An example below, showing two measurements.
+The example below shows two measurements, bad and good.

 On the left is a test run without SQM.
 Note that the latency gets huge (greater than 5 seconds), meaning that network performance would be terrible for anyone else using the network.

 On the right is a test using SQM: the latency goes up a little (less than 23 msec under load), and network performance remains good.

-    Example with NO SQM                                           Example using SQM
+    Example with NO SQM - BAD                                     Example using SQM - GOOD

-    root@cerowrt:/usr/lib/sqm# sh speedtest.sh                    root@cerowrt:/usr/lib/sqm# sh speedtest.sh
+    root@cerowrt:/usr/lib/sqm# sh betterspeedtest.sh              root@cerowrt:/usr/lib/sqm# sh betterspeedtest.sh
-    Testing against netperf.richb-hanover.com while pinging       Testing against netperf.richb-hanover.com while pinging gstatic.com (60 seconds in each direction)                    gstatic.com (60 seconds in each direction)
+    [date/time] Testing against netperf.richb-hanover.com         [date/time] Testing against netperf.richb-hanover.com
+       with 5 simultaneous sessions while pinging gstatic.com         with 5 simultaneous sessions while pinging gstatic.com (60 seconds in each direction)                                 (60 seconds in each direction)

      Download:  6.19 Mbps                                         Download:  4.75 Mbps
       Latency: (in msec, 58 pings, 0.00% packet loss)              Latency: (in msec, 61 pings, 0.00% packet loss)